Mat-foucher/RTPGPT/README.md

 ### What does this bot fix?

-RTPGPT aka Archie aims to fix the issue of scattered documentation in folders, teams channels, old systems, legacy platforms, into one chatbot that anyone can ask for help!
+RTPGPT aka Archie aims to fix the issue of scattered documentation in folders, teams channels, old systems, legacy platforms, into one chatbot that anyone can ask for help - with only the ability to speak english as a prerequisite!

 No matter if the user is in retail, ski patrol, hospitality or any of the many verticals at a ski resort - they can get their answers as if they had an expert on resort systems in their pocket.